Developing a Healthcare Data Strategy

 When you store your data in a single source of truth, data governance and integrity become top priorities.

-“You must make sure you are in compliance with HIPAA and any other security regulations,” Stein said.
+“You must make sure you are in compliance with HIPAA and any other security regulations,” Nguyen said.
 “Data security breaches occur most frequently during these processes.
 It is critical to make sure your employees fully understand what data security means, and your processes match up with what it means.”

 Step 6: Analyze Your Data